samhagman/flough/README.md

 ### Flow/Job Options Object

-This is the optional second argument that can be passed to either `.registerJob` or `.registerFlow` and is how a user can tweak how Flough will handle a job or flow.
+This is the optional second argument that can be passed to either `.registerJob` or `.register` and is how a user can tweak how Flough will handle a job or flow.
 Currently there is only one option available for use, but there are several more options I can see being useful in the future.

 For now though, that one option you can use is `noSave` which can be utilized like so: